van001/lesscode-fp/README.md

 - you either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects.

-- you do not assign anything, you just compose functions (using orpeators like . , >>= , >>) to produce a desired outcome.
+- you do not assign anything, you just compose functions to produce a desired outcome.

 - functions are treated as a 1st class citizen and so you can pass / return a function to / from another function.